-Mariamne (Riamy) Beuscher is a student at UC Davis, majoring in communications with a minor in psychology.
-She is on track to graduate this spring.
+Mariamne (Riamy) Beuscher was a student at UC Davis, majoring in communications with a minor in psychology, when she joined RCAC as an intern.

-In addition to interning here in the Communications, Development & Events Department, Riamy volunteers at All Things Right and Relevant, a nonprofit consignment shop in Davis.
+In addition to interning here in the Communications, Development & Events Department, Riamy volunteered at All Things Right and Relevant, a nonprofit consignment shop in Davis.

-She is also an alumni member of Phi Theta Kappa, serving her second year as the board’s director-at-large.
+She is also an alumni member of Phi Theta Kappa, and served as the board’s director-at-large.

 “As an intern, I have gained valuable knowledge in regards to rural issues and advocacy.
 I am always on the lookout for relevant news stories pertaining to rural matters which I highlight on RCAC’s newsfeed.
 I receive support and feedback from my peers which has enabled me to greatly improve my writing skills.
 I am always learning new information including how to use Word Press to assist with updating the website.”